girouxae/girouxae.github.io/README.md

 ##### Current learning notes:

-- Working on building my Pages site locally.
-I've realized the instructions for getting Ruby, Bundler, Jekyll etc. feel very circular.
-Once I better understand the process, I'd like to help with clarity and potentially make a pull request.
+- I have Jekyll working in Windows and am working on creating pages locally.
+It took a bit to find the one line I was missing in the local build process, but it finally works!
+This means actual content coming soon!